-of the ASA.
+The Africana Librarians Council (ALC) was founded in 1957 as part of the African Studies Association (ASA) under the name Archives/Libraries Committee.
+The ALC continues today as a coordinate organization of the ASA.
 Members of ASA - whether they are librarians, archivists or documentalists working with materials from and about Africa or scholars interested in the preservation of or access to Africana - may join the ALC.

-The Conover-Porter Award is presented every two years by the Africana Librarians Council of the African Studies Association (US).
+The Conover-Porter Award for Africana Bibliography or Reference Work is presented every two years by the Africana Librarians Council of the African Studies Association (US).
 The award recognizes outstanding achievement in Africana bibliography and reference tools among works published in the preceding two years.
 The Conover-Porter Award was established in honor of two pioneers in African Studies bibliography, Helen F. Conover, of the Library of Congress, and Dorothy B. Porter, of Howard University.

-The African Studies Association offers an annual grant program, the "ASA Gretchen Walsh Book Donation Awards", to assist book donation projects with shipping costs to send books to African libraries and schools.
-The ALC Gretchen Walsh Book Donation Committee reads grant proposals and makes recommendations to ASA.
+The African Studies Association offers an annual grant program, the ASA Gretchen Walsh Book Donation Awards, to assist book donation projects with shipping costs to send books to African libraries and schools.
+The ALC Gretchen Walsh Book Donations Committee reads grant proposals and makes recommendations to ASA.
 The Committee generally selects grants in amounts from $200 to $1,000.
 Those applying for partial funding of a project should clearly show how additional funding will be solicited.
 The grants are intended to encourage innovative projects that incorporate essential elements, including: Recipient participation; High quality materials; Attention to details of logistics.

 ASA accepts direct donations to support this form of outreach to assist African libraries and schools with shipping costs for books and media donations, to supplement other ASA funding including outreach grants.
 All those who wish to donate may do so by sending a check directly to ASA signifying this specific intention for your donation.
 ASA members who wish to donate at the time of annual membership or conference registration will now be able to check a box designating a donation specifically toward this award.